ss-jam/reserve-gw/README.md

 Note: these reservation systems consist of camping and day use sites across the two states, Tennessee and Texas.
 During high seasons when lengths of stay at any one campsite is limited, patrons try to book multiple campsites at a location to cover their dates of interest.
-Currently this is done only via a phone call to human reservation specialist.
+This currently is done only via a phone call to human reservation specialist.

 ### Goals:
 #### Improve search capability: